WSOP.com Promo Code for up to $1,100

 After states began to legalize online poker, Nevada was the first state to deal a hand of legal online poker.
 Caesars got into internet poker when WSOP was the second poker room to enter the market with a launch on September 17, 2013.

 Since then the WSOP poker room has become the largest in the US.
-It has no competition in Nevada after Ultimate Poker and RealGaming Poker shut down.
+It has no competition in Nevada after Ultimate Poker and RealGaming Poker shut down, and it is a market leader in New Jersey and Pennsylvania.

 Here are the generous welcome bonuses offered by WSOP explained in greater detail: